US coronavirus cases hit record daily high and experts warn daily death rates will triple by mid-January - KESQ

 Forty-three states have shown an increase in cases compared to last week, with five holding steady and two — Oklahoma and Louisiana — reporting a decline, according to JHU.

-New Mexico reported 1,082 new coronavirus cases Thursday — a record — and a top health care executive there sounded the alarm about the direction of Covid-19 spread in his state.
+New Mexico reported 1,082 cases Thursday — a record — and a top health care executive there sounded the alarm about the direction of Covid-19 spread in his state.

-“We are at an unsustainable growth rate,” said Dr. Jason Mitchell Thursday.
-Mitchell is the chief medical officer at Presbyterian Healthcare Services, which operates nine regional hospitals in New Mexico.

-Mitchell says the state’s rate of case growth is averaging about 5% a day, which would result in catastrophic numbers if there’s no effort to change the trend.
-“By December, we would have so many cases that we would be in MASH tents,” Mitchell said during a state health briefing.

-The state of Illinois also reported a daily high of new Covid-19 cases for the second time in a week with 6,363 new cases Thursday.
+Illinois also reported a daily high of new cases for the second time in a week with 6,363 new cases Thursday.

-Nine of the state’s 11 regions will now be under resurgence mitigation measures due to the high average positivity rates of Covid-19 cases.
+Nine of the state’s 11 regions will now be under resurgence mitigation measures due to the high average positivity rates.

 Minnesota, North Dakota and Ohio also reported their highest daily Covid-19 totals Thursday, with 2,872, 1,222 and 3,590 new positive cases respectively.